COBA-NIH/i2kconference/index.md

 * Your planned language of instruction

+***What if I'm not a developer?
+What if I'm just an enthusiastic tool user with knowledge to share?***

+You're absolutely welcome to present!
+I2K has had many excellent presentations from tool "enthusiasts" and "power users" - if you want to teach, we want to help you do that!

 ***Can this be anytime on November 17-19?***

 Yes\!
 You can host this workshop in any time that works well for you to teach it in.
 We very much hope to have tutorials appropriate for all time zones\!